What Is a Qualifying Life Event (QLE) for Health Insurance?

 Examples of Situations That May Not Be Considered Qualifying Life Events

 The concept of a qualifying life event is that it is a life-changing circumstance that impacts your situation, in particular to health insurance.
 Although some of the qualifying life events seem straightforward, there are important factors about these qualifying life events that make them qualify you for special enrollment.
 If for example, you have a situation that seems to fit a qualifying life event, but it doesn't alter your health plan benefits or change your actual situation, it may not qualify.
+For example:

 - Divorce or loss of a family member, without any resulting change in coverage.
 For example, if you remain eligible for the same health benefits despite the loss or separation, then you may not qualify for the special enrollment period.